BACK TO BLOGS Back to Press Releases

 Malvertising techniques used in recent campaigns

-Hijacked social accounts: At the beginning of this year, Check Point Research reported that cybercriminals hijacked verified Facebook pages, rebranded them as AI photo apps like Kling AI, a popular AI-powered image and video synthesis tool, and ran paid ad campaigns that lured users to malware downloads disguised as image editors.
+At the beginning of 2025, Check Point Research reported that cybercriminals hijacked verified Facebook pages, rebranded them as AI photo apps like Kling AI, a popular AI-powered image and video synthesis tool, and ran paid ad campaigns that lured users to malware downloads disguised as image editors.

 The brands cybercriminals hid behind in these attacks, Meta, Luma AI, Canva Dream Lab, Kling AI, WinSCP, PuTTY, and OBS Studio, were not directly compromised, but the fallout still affects them.